Jei-sKappa/crdt_sync/README.md

 Serverpod uses streaming endpoint methods instead of exposing raw WebSockets. `crdt_sync` supports this via a transport abstraction:

 - Use `DuplexStreamChannel` to adapt a pair of `Stream<String>`/`StreamSink<String>` to the sync layer.
-- Use `CrdtSync.clientWithChannel` and `CrdtSync.serverWithChannel` to start synchronization over the adapted channel.
+- Use `CrdtSync.client` and `CrdtSync.server` to start synchronization over the adapted channel.
+- For WebSocket connections, use `CrdtSync.websocketClient` and `CrdtSync.websocketServer` convenience methods.

 Client-side (inside your Serverpod client app):